ragsns/dockeronazure/exercises/ex7/README.md

 This will yield an output something like below.

 ```
-Connecting to your app...SUCCESS...
-Connect to your app on localhost:56512
+Connect to javascript:8080 on localhost:51592
-Starting log streaming...
+[javascript]:

-> example-nodejs@0.0.0 start /usr/src/app
+[javascript]: > example-nodejs@0.0.0 start /usr/src/app
-> node index.js
+[javascript]: > node index.js
+[javascript]:

-server is listening on 8080
+[javascript]: server is listening on 8080
+[javascript]: /
 ```

-You can connect to the application based on the output of the command above using the approriate port on `localhost`.
-In this case it is `56512`.
+From another terminal window, you can connect to the application based on the output of the command above using the approriate port on `localhost`.
+In this case it is `51592`.

 ```
-curl localhost:56512
+curl localhost:51592
 ```

 Change the line in `index.js` to look like below.